Your Top 5

 Diversity and Inclusion

 Health and Safety

 Dear Hilltopper Community,

-We will share monthly updates with you, so watch for future emails (archived communication can be found here)!
+This Title IX Community Update focused on community resources.
+Please remember I will share monthly updates with you (except for June and July), so watch for future emails (archived communication can be found here).
 As a reminder, you can make a complaint or express concern about a student or employee and it can be anonymous if needed.
-You can also see SEU’s new Annual Security Report with crime statistics and Daily Crime and Fire Logs, as well as find out more about our Sex/Gender Harassment, Discrimination & Misconduct Policy, process and resources here.
+To go directly to the SEU Title IX page, click here.
+You can also see our Annual Security Report with crime statistics and Daily Crime and Fire Logs.